Belle Aire Music Academy Mission Statement

 Semester Structure & Tuition

-The Academy runs on two 16-week semesters per school year from August-December and January-May.
+The Academy runs on two 16-week semesters per school year from August to December and January to May.
 Summer lessons are offered based on instructor availability.
-Students have the opportunity to attend workshops and perform in two recitals per year.
+Students have the opportunity to perform in two recitals per year.
+We follow Rutherford County Schools for breaks and holidays.

 Tuition covers a full semester’s enrollment in the Academy, securing the student’s time spot every week, regardless of how many lessons they attend.
 Click here for our full missed lessons policy.

-The current tuition for a semester of 30 minute private lessons is $368, made in two payments of $184.
+The current tuition for a full semester is $416 for 30-minute private lessons, $624 for 45-minute private lessons, and $832 for 60-minute private lessons.
 A $40 registration fee is due every fall semester for continuing students, and the first semester for a new student.
 Books and other materials are purchased by the student.

 Tuition covers a full semester’s enrollment in the Academy, securing the student’s time spot every week, regardless of how many lessons they attend.
 Click here for our full missed lessons policy.

-The current tuition for a semester of 30 minute private lessons is $368, made in two payments of $184.
+The current tuition for a full semester is $416 for 30-minute private lessons, $624 for 45-minute private lessons, and $832 for 60-minute private lessons.
 A $40 registration fee is due every fall semester for continuing students, and the first semester for a new student.
 Books and other materials are purchased by the student.